-*Figures in parenthesis are square root of √ x+0.5
+*Figures in parenthesis are square root (√ x+0.5) transformed values

 5. References

 Abrol DP.
 Foraging behavior of Apis florea F. an important pollinator of Allium cepa L. Journal of Apicultural Research.
 2010;49(4):318-325.

 Anonymous.
 2005. observations made during “national seminar on strategies for enhancing production and export of sesame and niger” and “annual workshop of AICRP on sesame and niger research workers, 2005”.